 TOXICITY DATA: There are currently no toxicity data available for this product; the following toxicology information is available for components greater than 1% in concentration.
-Due to the large amount of data for the Carbon Black component, only LD50 Oral-Rat and LD50 Skin-Rabbit data are presented in this SDS.
-Contact Pecora for additional information.
+Due to large amount of data for some components, only Human data, Irritancy data, LD50 Oral-Rat, LD50 Oral-Mouse, LD50 Skin-Rat, LD50 Skin-Rabbit, LC50 Inhalation-Rat, LC50 Inhalation-Mouse and select reproductive toxicity data are provided in this SDS for those components.
+Contact Pecora for information on additional data.